csabahenk/fico/README.md

-      -dump-fullpath=false: on dumping, do not strip off path to target -filter="": glob pattern to exclude (matching done relatively from targets, matching dirs are not entered) -filterfiles=false: apply 'filter' to file counting, too -fuzzy=false: tolerate fs fuzzines (errors due to ongoing changes) -hili=20: interval to show highlighted scan result -hint=256: directory branchiness hint (hint on avg. no. of entires in dirs)
+      -dump-fullpath=false: on dumping, do not strip off path to target -filter="": glob pattern to exclude (matching done relatively from targets, matching dirs are not entered) -filterfiles=false: apply 'filter' to file counting, too -flimit=0: run 'till this number of files is reached (≤0 means no limit) -fuzzy=false: tolerate fs fuzzines (errors due to ongoing changes) -hili=20: interval to show highlighted scan result -hint=256: directory branchiness hint (hint on avg. no. of entires in dirs)